cl0vrfi3ld/container-archiso-builder/README.md

 Note that `sudo` or `pkexec` is required for podman to access various privileged interfaces (hence the `--privileged` flag)!

-One the ISO build is done, go to the new `./out` directory to find your iso image!
+Once the image build is done, go to the new `./out` directory to find your iso image!